Estimated reading time: 11 minutes

 - What Are the Common Aspects Influencing Drone Speed?

 - What Is the Fastest Drone Speed Available?

 - How Can You Make Your Drone Go Faster?

 How Fast Does the Average Drone Fly?

 The average speed of a drone is around 45 miles per hour but the legal limit according to the FAA is around 100 miles per hour.
-However, just like your car you do not fly drones at full speed.
+However, similar to your car you do not fly drones at full speed.

 With a drone, there is always a theoretical top speed, usually associated with getting the drone to a specific location, but the normal speed of the drone is its operational speed.